-The Department recommends that consent authorities apply the above principles when considering whether it is necessary to place a condition on a consent that will impose a numerical limit on student and staff numbers at the school site.
+The department recommends that consent authorities apply the above principles when considering whether it is necessary to place a condition on a consent that will impose a numerical limit on student and staff numbers at the school site.

-The principles will also be applied by the Department to any school Crown development applications (DAs) that are referred to the Minister by the council or a regional panel for resolution.
+The principles will also be applied by the department to any school Crown development application (DA) that is referred to the Minister by the council or a regional panel for resolution.
 However, application of conditions capping student to public schools is not recommended in recognition of the legal obligation to accept all enrolments from a specific catchment area.

-If a Crown DA dispute between the council or regional panel and the applicant relates to student and staff caps at the school, the Department will consider whether it is appropriate to recommend to the Minister that other alternative controls be placed on the development in order to address planning concerns, rather than applying a numerical cap on student and staff numbers at the school.
+If a Crown DA dispute between the council or regional panel and the applicant relates to student and staff caps at the school, the department will consider whether it is appropriate to recommend to the Minister that other alternative controls be placed on the development in order to address planning concerns, rather than applying a numerical cap on student and staff numbers at the school.

-For both private and public school development proposals that are also State significant development (SSD), the Department will apply these principles before making recommendations to the Minister on the determination (and subsequent conditioning) of school SSD applications.
+For both private and public school development proposals that are also State significant development (SSD), the department will apply these principles before making recommendations to the Minister on the determination (and subsequent conditioning) of school SSD applications.

-Further Information
+Further information

-For further information please contact a Service NSW Centre located near you, on 1300 305 695.
+For further information please contact Service NSW on 13 77 88.

-Department of Planning and Environment circulars are available from planning.nsw.gov.au/circulars
+Department of Planning, Industry and Environment circulars are available at: planning.nsw.gov.au/circulars